Driving Around Iceland

 Iceland is an amazing country to visit, it truly is one of the most beautiful places that I have experienced in the entire world.
 The isolation and natural beauty of this island make it the ideal place to drive around.
-I thought I would make this short guide about what I love when rent a car in Iceland , so read on to find out more about driving around this fantastic place.
+I thought I would make this short guide about what I love when renting a car in Iceland , so read on to find out more about driving around this fantastic place.

 Why drive in Iceland?